-Ever since its launch last year, Kayo Sport has been winning fans over with its live and on-demand coverage of all things sport from around the globe, coupled with the latest streaming technology to deliver a truly interactive experience that sports fans haven’t seen before.
-And as the 2019 AFL premiership season gets ready to kick off, fans of Australia’s most popular game are going to be eager to see how Kayo shapes up when it comes to AFL coverage.
+Ever since its launch, Kayo Sport has been winning fans over with its live and on-demand coverage of all things sport from around the globe, coupled with the latest streaming technology to deliver a truly interactive experience.
+And as the 2020 AFL premiership finals get underway, fans of Australia’s most popular game are going to be eager to see how Kayo shapes up when it comes to AFL coverage.

 What Makes Kayo Different to WatchAFL?